NPSIA MA – FAQ

 Preparing for Graduation

-The Audits are unfortunately not updated by the Office of Graduate Studies until prior to graduation.
+Unfortunately, the Audits are not updated by the Office of Graduate Studies until approximately a month before graduation.

 Students are responsible for ensuring that they have completed the requirements for the NPSIA program.
 Please consult the program completion checklist.